Pytheas: Literary influence

 The objection although partially true is itself flawed.
 Strabo interjected his own view of the location of Celtica, that it was opposite to Britain, end to end.
 Pytheas, however, places it further south, around the mouth of the Loire (see above), from which it might justifiably be several days' sail.
 The people across from Britain in Caesar's time were the Germani in the north and the Belgae in the south.
 Still, some of the Celtic lands were on the channel and were visible from it, which Pytheas should have mentioned but Strabo implies he did not.

 Strabo's other objections are similarly flawed or else completely wrong.
 He simply did not believe the earth was inhabited north of Ierne.
-Pytheas however could not then answer for himself, or protect his own work from loss or alteration, so most of the questions concerning his voyage remain unresolved, to be worked over by every generation.
+Pytheas, however, could not then answer for himself, or protect his own work from loss or alteration, so most of the questions concerning his voyage remain unresolved, to be worked over by every generation.
 To some he was a daring adventurer and discoverer; to others, a semi-legendary blunderer or prevaricator.

 The logical outcome of this tendency is the historical novel with Pytheas as the main character and the celebration of Pytheas in poetry, beginning as far back as Virgil.
 The process continues into modern times; for example, Pytheas is a key theme in Charles Olson's Maximus Poems.
 Details of Pytheas' voyage also serve as the backdrop for Chapter I of Poul Anderson's science fiction novel, The Boat of a Million Years.
 The Stone Stories trilogy by Mandy Haggith (The Walrus Mutterer, 2018; The Amber Seeker, 2019; The Lyre Dancers, 2020) revolve around Pytheas of Massalia's journeys.
+Swedish author Alf Henrikson in 1985 published a novel framed as a translation of Pytheas's long-lost account of his journey, Pytheas resa till Thule.